How to Rebuild Your Credit Score After Filing for Bankruptcy

 Building Credit with a Car Loan

 The next step in rebuilding your credit score will be to obtain some sort of loan.
-Car loans are a good starting point, especially a short-term one with affordable payments.
-Managing the dual responsibility of vehicle and credit card payments will boost your credit score.
+Car loans after bankruptcy are a good starting point, especially a short-term one with affordable payments.
+Managing the dual responsibility of vehicle and credit card payments can boost your credit score.

 Capably managing your credit after bankruptcy could put you back above 700 — the good-risk range — in as few as four years.
-Again, this means minimizing your credit card balance utilization, paying off balances, and being punctual with any debt payments.
+Again, this means minimizing your credit card balance utilization, paying off balances, and being punctual repaying your debts.

 The timely repaying of other secured loans — loans that are protected with deposits or collateral — also can help rebuild your credit reputation.